apache/pulsar/site2/docs/concepts-messaging.md

 ## Partitioned topics

-Normal topics can be served only by a single broker, which limits the topic's maximum throughput. *Partitioned topics* are a special type of topic that be handled by multiple brokers, which allows for much higher throughput.
+Normal topics can be served only by a single broker, which limits the topic's maximum throughput. *Partitioned topics* are a special type of topic that can be handled by multiple brokers, which allows for much higher throughput.

 Behind the scenes, a partitioned topic is actually implemented as N internal topics, where N is the number of partitions.
 When publishing messages to a partitioned topic, each message is routed to one of several brokers.
 The distribution of partitions across brokers is handled automatically by Pulsar.